 It takes time for that winter coat to grow.
 And it’s not fair to the dog to expect him to “get hairy” overnight when the first frost freezes.
 The video below, from a past KXII-TV pet talk, still has good information with suggestions and cautions for prepping pets for the colder weather to come.

 How do you get your dogs ready?
-Magical-Dawg always loved cold weather, and would stay out in the wind and wet if we’d let him, and doesn’t seem to have the smarts to come in out of the weather.
-(Don’t tell him I said that!)
-The cats, on the other paw, have a very good idea about how to stay comfy and already have the warmest spots staked out for snoozing in sunny puddles on the carpet.
+Magical-Dawg always loved cold weather, and would stay out in the wind and wet if we’d let him.
+Karma-Kat, on the other paw, has a very good idea about how to stay comfy and already have the warmest spots staked out for snoozing in sunny puddles on the carpet.
 Or under the stained glass lampshades.